doronz88/pymobiledevice3/README.md

 For editing the configuration we can simply add the respected key into:
 `/var/mobile/Library/Preferences/.GlobalPreferences.plist` and kill `cfprefsd`

-The valid selectors for triggering can be found using the following Frida script the same way Roy Bowman used for iterating all classes which implement the protocol `DTXAllowedRPC`:
+The valid selectors for triggering can be found using the following Frida script the same way Troy Bowman used for iterating all classes which implement the protocol `DTXAllowedRPC`:

 ```shell